 The last sentence was spoken lower, with Fr.
 Anthony’s head bowed closer to Agnes’, and his voice directed away from Syl.
 At his distance from the professor, Fr.
 Anthony could feel the full brunt of Agnes’ resentment.
 His blue eyes blazed still, and the smile he had once shown the team so freely seemed to be in danger of permanently not returning.

 “I cannot allow you in the room upstairs,” Fr.
 Anthony finished, standing up, “You can interview the mother later, and perhaps talk to the boy as well.
 But not before we minister to him.”

-Agnes met Peter’s eyes across the room.
+Agnes met William’s eyes across the room.
 He gave her a low nod, as though acknowledging that he had asked the old priest to talk to her.